ashwinvin/The-Open-Tech/_posts/2020-06-15-Linux-Mint-20-released.md

 media(USBs, External HDDs).
 Warpinator brings back easy file sharing using local network in Linux Mint.

-### NIVIDIA Optimus
+### NIVIDIA Optimus is improved

 Linux Mint 20 improves the support of NIVIDIA Optimus.

 The Nividia applet now shows your GPU Renderer and now we can select which card to switch from its menu.

 ![nvidea prime menu](/assets/images/nvidea_prime.png){: .align-center}

 ### Snapd is REMOVED

-You read it correct Snapd is **no longer available** in Linux Mint and APT Packages are not allowed to install it.
+You read it correct, Snapd is **no longer available** in Linux Mint and APT Packages are also not allowed to install it.

 Although snapd is blocked, you can still install it manually {:.notice--info}